 Tanya Hall CEO and Founder

 Early detection and patient access to therapies across the globe is Tanya’s goal.
 Tanya’s passion to both raise awareness of heart disease and ensure patients have treatment and access to proven therapies, has seen her establish relationships with key stakeholders including clinicians, politicians and health industry members across the globe.
 She has ran workshops in the US on advocacy and has mentored likeminded people wanting to make a difference in their own communities.

-Tanya is involved in a number of cardiac committees across Australia including the Cardiac Devices Registry Steering Committee of the Cardiac Society of Australia and New Zealand and was a co-author of the Australian Atrial Fibrillation Clinical Guidelines.
+Tanya has been involved in a number of cardiac committees across Australia including the Cardiac Devices Registry Steering Committee of the Cardiac Society of Australia and New Zealand and was a co-author of the Australian Atrial Fibrillation Clinical Guidelines.

 She is the is a recipient of a 2012 CALI (Community, Action, Leadership and Inspiration) award and was a finalist for the Body and Soul Woman of the Year in 2013.
 Most recently Tanya won the Medical Technology Association of Australia Outstanding Achievement Award 2015 and the Global Bakken Invitation Award which is awarded to those who have been implanted with medical technology and are making a difference contributing in communities all around the world through charitable service.